alaurent34/darc/Readme.md

 ### Success metrics

-To calculate the score of re-identification, the two F files from the ground truth and the attaquant are compared.
-For a participant to make a point it have to guess all the pseudonyms for one person (ie, for all month guess if it is DEL or a pseudonym).
+To calculate the score of re-identification, the two F files from the ground truth and the attacker are compared.
+For a participant to make a point it have to guess all the pseudonyms for one person (*i.e.*, for all month guess if it is DEL or a pseudonym).
 One error occurs a 0 in the count for the line.

 Then the count of points are divided by the number of line (persons) in the F